openSUSE/news-o-o/_posts/2010-11-20-opensuse-weekly-news-issue-150.markdown

 "Want to run Linux on a laptop, but not sure which hardware is best?
-This guide will help you zero in on the machine thatâ€™s right for you and the distribution you select. (...)"
+This guide will help you zero in on the machine that’s right for you and the distribution you select. (...)"